UMDBPP/PacketRaven/README.md

 ## Usage

 To run ``packetraven``, open a terminal window and type the path to the executable file.
-The program accepts a single argument; the configuration filename.
+The program accepts a single argument, which is the path to the YAML configuration file.
 For more information on creating configuration files, [read the documentation](https://packetraven.readthedocs.io).

 For example, to run ``packetraven`` on ``examples/example_1.yaml``, run the following: